E-Rate Program: The Schools and Libraries Universal Service Support Mechanism

 Eligible schools must meet the statutory definition of elementary and secondary schools found in the No Child Left Behind Act of 2001:

-Eligible libraries must meet the statutory definition of library or library consortium found in the Library Services and Technology Act of 1996 and must be eligible for assistance from a state library administrative agency under that Act.
+Eligible libraries must meet the statutory definition of library or library consortium found in the Library Services and Technology Act (LSTA), as amended by the Museum and Library Services Act of 2018 and be eligible for assistance from a state library administrative agency under that Act.
 The definition of a library includes:

 Additional information about eligibility requirements, definitions, and other eligible facilities can be found on the program website.